barriosjorge/gmt_docs/src/services.rst

     [INF] 2016-09-01T23:34:02.158Z [gmt://examples/component_B1:8001] x1 = 3
     [INF] 2016-09-01T23:34:02.158Z [gmt://examples/component_B2:8002] x1 = 3

 Messages are produced periodically while the components are running.
-To kill the components just use CTRL-C.
+To kill the components just use CTRL-C in terminal_2.
 If you have the process in background like this:

 .. code-block:: bash